 18. USE OF SUBMISSION FEES

-MAFF operates as a non-profit, independent film festival.
+MAiFF operates as a non-profit, independent film festival.
 All submission fees collected for the 2026 edition will be fully allocated toward cash prizes for the Dancheong Award and Silk Threads Award.

-Montreal Asian Film Festival (MAFF)
+Montreal Asian International Film Festival (MAiFF)

 Presented by Arts East-West